Qualifications in England, Wales and Northern Ireland are grouped into levels, from entry level to level 8.

 Check the Register of Regulated Qualifications if you’re not sure what level a qualification is.

 Qualifications in Scotland

-You can also arrange for a National Careers Service adviser to call you - this won’t cost you anything.
+Arrange for a National Careers Service adviser to call you - there’s no fee.